Gateway Cities Agenda in the News

 Students in the Gateway Cities have an average four-year graduation rate of 63 percent, and in some of these cities, as few as 15 percent of incoming 9th graders will complete high school on time and enroll in a four-year college or university.
 Only 21 percent of Gateway Cities residents who are 25 years of age or older have attained a bachelor’s degree, compared with the state average of 39 percent.
 In order to sustain its economic improvement and produce employees who can compete in a global economy, the Commonwealth must ensure that all students graduate from high school college- and career-ready.

-The FY 13 budget includes $500,000 in competitive grants to establish Career Academies and Education and Industry Coordinating Councils (EICCs).
-Grants will be awarded to support planning activities related to the establishment of Career Academies that will operate by September 2013.
-These Academies will provide students with greater opportunities for early career exploration, offer more motivating educational experiences through applied learning opportunities both in and out of the classroom, and create multiple and seamless pathways to postsecondary educational and employment opportunities.
-Grant recipients will also establish Education and Industry Coordinating Councils (EICCs) that are co-chaired by the public school district superintendent and the chair of the local Workforce Investment Board and include representatives from district high schools and charter schools, public and private institutions of higher education, industry partners, and local/regional employers.
-Among other responsibilities, the EICCs will create robust job-embedded learning opportunities such as internships and externships for students enrolled in the Career Academies.
-Grantees will be awarded up to $75,000.
+The FY13 and FY14 budgets included $500,000 in competitive grants to establish Career Academies and Education and Industry Coordinating Councils (EICCs).
+Grants were awarded to nine districts in FY13 and six districts in FY14 to support planning activities related to the establishment of Career Academies and to provide students with: greater opportunities for early career exploration, more motivating educational experiences through applied learning opportunities both in and out of the classroom, and multiple and seamless pathways to post secondary educational and employment opportunities.
+Grant recipients established Education and Industry Coordinating Councils (EICCs) co-chaired by the public school district superintendent and the chair of the local Workforce Investment Board with representatives from district high schools and charter schools, public and private institutions of higher education, industry partners, and local/regional employers.

 Read the press release on the Governor’s Gateway Cities Education Agenda here.